+where $\bar{\theta}_{t}$ denotes the filtered weights at step $t$ and $\gamma$ is the decay factor.
 Finally, we dedicate the last 3000 training iterations to optimize only the feature and MLP weights, disabling all regularization terms and freezing all other parameters.
 We found that this refinement step slightly improves color fidelity, particularly in large-scale scenes.
-All hyperparameters and other smaller details will be included in the supplementary.
+Other hyperparameters are included in the supplementary material.